AstronoMoore/vogon/README.md

 ```
 ## Example Data Search

 Import the library and call the `search` function with your desired query.
-For instance:
+Example for SN 2023ixf:

 ```python
 from vogon import vogon

 data = vogon.search('2023ixf')
 ```

+Vogon uses IAU names with no AT or SN prefix

 ## Example TNS Lookup